-Over time, the rise of desktop PC computing power has brought along increased thermal density and thermal dissipation of chips.
-This has also led to the growing popularity of the more powerful liquid cooling.
-Today, we all have access to high-performance commercial liquid cooling components through specialized local retailers or online stores.
+Over time, the rise of desktop PC computing power has brought along increased thermal density and thermal dissipation of chips, which led to the growing popularity of more powerful liquid cooling.
+For example, the latest top-end CPUs reach 300 watts, while GPUs approach 600 watts, and the numbers go even higher with overclocking.
+The good news is that we now all have access to high-performance commercial liquid cooling components through specialized local retailers or online stores.

-Modern CPU water block – EK-Quantum Magnitude 115X with sophisticated flow design.
+Modern CPU water block – EK-Quantum Velocity²with sophisticated flow design.

 Liquid Cooling in Modern Computers

-There are two main reasons why people nowadays turn to liquid (also known as water) cooling – performance and aesthetics.
+There are two main reasons why people nowadays turn to water cooling, also known as liquid cooling – performance and aesthetics.
 A water cooling loop can also bring a third significant benefit: quiet operation.
-But this heavily depends on the setup and the use of the computer, so it is not always achievable.
+But this heavily depends on the setup and computer use, so it is not always achievable.
 The lesser the cooling power, the harder all the crucial components have to work, which creates more noise.
 The surface area of the radiator, the pump, and the size and number of fans have the biggest impact on silent operation.
-If you choose the right high-quality components along with a case that can fit them all, high-performance with silent operation is definitely achievable.
+If you choose the right high-quality components along with a case that can fit them all, high performance with silent operation is definitely achievable.

 A work of art that shows the beauty of liquid cooling.